 The Rose Bay to Watsons Bay walk is one of the most scenic coastal walking tracks in Sydney Harbour.

 The walk takes in secluded beaches, beautiful parks, and picturesque bays, with amazing panoramic views of the city and the harbour to enjoy along the way.
 It’s about 8km one way so this one might be best left until the weekend.
 More here.

 Port Melbourne to St Kilda

-There are a million ways to attack this beautiful inner city walk/bike/run track.
+The Yarra Trail There are a million ways to attack this beautiful inner city walk/bike/run track.
 With 20kms to explore you can be sure to take a new approach each week.
-It’s a flat easy track however we suggest you allow ample time for stops, because the Yarra Trail has plenty to admire including New York artist Ugo Rondinone's gigantic and cheerful rainbow sculpture, 'Our Magic Hour’.
+It’s a flat, easy track, however we suggest you allow ample time for stops, because the Yarra Trail has plenty to admire including New York artist Ugo Rondinone's gigantic and cheerful rainbow sculpture 'Our Magic Hour’.